-- 1 Camping with a dog – a safe journey
+- 1 Camping with dogs – a safe journey

-- 3 Camping with a dog – staying at the campsite
+- 2 Camping with your dog – staying at the campsite

-Going camping with a dog friend for the first time is an exciting thing.
+Going camping with dogs friend for the first time is an exciting thing.
 Enjoying the free time together, spending a lot of time in nature and cuddling together extensively – that pleases both sides.
-However, not only with camping beginners do some questions arise about the first time camping with your dog.
+However, not only with camping beginners do some questions arise about the first time camping with dogs.

-What is the best way of camping with a dog?
+What is the best way of camping with dogs?
 How do I get him used to drive?
 Where can my dog lie during the day or at night?
 How do I keep him from barking all the time?

 You can find the answers to these and other questions in this article – so that your camping holiday together is a great experience for everyone involved.